Print

 Back to the Fish:

-Cover the pan with foil and bake for about 25-30 minutes or until the fish is cooked through.
-This depends on the variety of the fish used!
+Cover the pan with foil and bake for up to 30 minutes, or until the fish is cooked through and flaky.
+Cooking time depends on the variety of fish used!

 To Serve:

-Scatter remaining 2 T cilantro or parsley, the lime or lemon zest, and more chili flakes if you prefer over the fish.
-Stir some of the aioli into the chickpeas and pan liquid.
+Scatter remaining 2 T cilantro or parsley, the lime or lemon zest, and more chili flakes if you prefer, over the fish.
+Stir some aioli into the chickpeas and pan liquid.
 Drizzle a little over the fish and pass the rest separately.
 Or save to dip your fingers into on another day!